mozilla/fxa/features/FxA-54-push-on-status-change/README.md

 all the details of a full notification/communication protocol.

-A future feature will define the semantics of push notifications with a non-empty payload.
+A future feature will define the semantics of push notifications with an encrypted payload.

-The fxa-auth-server will send a push notification with empty payload to all registered devices in response to the following actions:
+The fxa-auth-server will send a push notification with no payload to all registered devices in response to the following actions: